kixlab/cs374-spring-2017/internal/22-Experiment-Design.md

 - Critique the current study design
     - Lab study?
 Field Study?
 Survey?
         - No precision or control in other options, self-report not good.
-    - Users: MIT students in a CS class, highly skewed.
+    - Users: KAIST students in a CS class, highly skewed.
 Age?
     - Implementation:
     - Tasks
     - Measurement: when does the time measurement begin and end?
 Current implementation: begins as soon as a word is displayed, ends upon enter key.